tkaitchuck/aHash/README.md

 ## Compatibility

 New versions of aHash may change the algorithm slightly resulting in the new version producing different hashes than the old version even with the same keys.
-Additionally aHash does not guarantee that it won't produce different hash values for the same data on different machines, or even on the same machine when recompiled.
+Additionally, aHash does not guarantee that it won't produce different hash values for the same data on different machines, or even on the same machine when recompiled.

 For this reason aHash is not recommended for cases where hashes need to be persisted.